About

 Background

-Over the past 4 decades UTA has worked to improve code enforcement, campaign for rent regulations, advocating for responsible investment policies and support the development and preservation of affordable housing.
+Over the past 50 years, UTA has worked to improve code enforcement, campaign for rent regulations, advocating for responsible investment policies and support the development and preservation of affordable housing.
 We have linked up with public housing tenants, mobile home park tenants, concerned home owners and responsible landlords on issues of housing justice.

 UTA carries on this tradition with a combination of direct services and community organization.
 The direct service activities range from crisis intervention to counseling and advocacy.
 The community organization work includes bringing small groups of people together and joint efforts with other organizations on broader housing issues.